upenndigitalscholarship/ptohp/pages/about.md

 # About the Philadelphia Trans Oral History Project

-The Philadelphia Trans Oral History Project (PTOHP) is a community engagement initiative that preserves and makes publicly accessible the stories of trans, nonbinary, and gender-nonconforming people.
-The project will begin by interviewing those who have meaningful connections to the city of Philadelphia.
-The project places an emphasis on stories that have traditionally not been heard, and it especially welcomes the contributions of trans elders.
-The goal of the PTOHP is to conduct oral history interviews and make them widely available online through digital recordings and searchable transcripts.
+The Philadelphia Trans Oral History Project (PTOHP) preserves and makes publicly available the stories of trans and gender-nonconforming people connected to Philadelphia.We have an intersectional and abolitionist perspective that centers trans community and stories in the face of racial capitalism and cissexism.

-The PTOHP also seeks to honor the wide diversity of trans, nonbinary, and gender-nonconforming lives.
-The project is invested in redressing how histories of gender expansiveness have been medicalized, commodified, and erased.
-To this end, no one will be told they are not trans enough to participate.

-Interviewees, students, and other community interviewers will work together to produce a co-owned archive of audio and/or video recordings that share gender-expansive experiences.
-The PTOHP will also host listening sessions for participants who wish to share with their community but do not want their interview recorded and/or made publicly available.

-Through a collaborative interview process, the PTOHP will maintain and make accessible this archive of trans, nonbinary, and gender nonconforming stories.
-The project aims to foster lasting intergenerational bonds and community healing.
+PTOHP places an emphasis on stories that are circulated in community, but not in the dominant narrative and especially welcomes the contributions of trans elders.
+By bringing trans folks into conversation we hope to counter forms of alienation and isolation, and aim to make trans history more accessible.

 If you are interested in participating, please fill out this <a href="https://docs.google.com/forms/d/e/1FAIpQLSee7AGa7hrLdMeoL9S-LPW2byMksj5SIKWiXSHeQnc7CaD6zw/viewform">PTOHP interest form.</a>

 ### About the Team

-__Nat DiFrank__ _project manager, PTOHP_
+__Nat DiFrank__ _Project Manager, PTOHP_

-__Che Gossett__ _associate director, FQT center_
+__Che Gossett__ _Associate Director, FQT center_

-__Cynthia Heider__ _public digital scholarship librarian, Penn Libraries_
+__Cynthia Heider__ _Public Digital Scholarship Librarian, Penn Libraries_

-__Cassandra Hradil__ _digital humanities specialist, Price Lab_
+__Cassandra Hradil__ _Digital Humanities Specialist, Price Lab_
 <br>site developer & designer

-__Nat Rivkin__ _graduate associate_
+__Nat Rivkin__ _Graduate Associate_
 <br>site developer & designer

-__Liz Rose__ _graduate associate_
+__Liz Rose__ _Graduate Associate_

-__Eva Pensis__ _postdoctoral fellow_
+__Eva Pensis__ _Postdoctoral Fellow_